sax1johno/enclose-io/README.md

 Enclose.IO is offered as a service.
 The ultimate goal is that users can register their projects into Enclose.IO, and Enclose.IO will produce stand-alone executables automatically with auto-update enabled.

-Then in runtime, the executables communicate with the Enclose.IO server to keep itself up to date.
+After an executable has been distributed, it communicates with the Enclose.IO server to keep itself up to date.
+When a new version is detected, it downloads the new version from Enclose.IO and replaces itself with it.

 See http://enclose.io/nodec for a working example.